 Renewal or green card?
 The decision most founders face at year two

 By the second renewal, many founders have enough traction to consider the EB-1A pathway instead of cycling through more 1-year extensions.
-The evidentiary standard for the EB-1A is very similar to the O-1A, and evidence built for the O-1A petition can be directly reused.
+EB-1A has significant evidentiary overlap with O-1A, so prior O-1A evidence can often be repurposed.
+But EB-1A is a separate immigrant classification with a different final-merits posture, so the evidence should be re-analyzed and updated rather than reused wholesale.

 One thing worth knowing: EB-1A approval rates dropped sharply in Q4 FY2025 to 53.4%, while O-1 approvals held at around 92 to 93 percent.
 That gap matters for timing strategy.
 It does not mean the EB-1A is the wrong move.
 It means the petition quality and timing need to be deliberate.